11 easy ways to earn rewards on Swagbucks

 Time-rich but cash-poor?
 Filling out a few short surveys each day through Swagbucks can be a really nice little earner.

 They usually take between three and 20 minutes to complete and you’ll earn around 40–100 SB depending on the survey.
 There’s also a daily poll to complete which literally takes two seconds and will earn you an extra SB.

 You can earn a really broad variety of points for downloading, installing and opening certain apps on your phone, tablet or computer.

 Although you'll occasionally get rewarded for simply installing the app, you'll usually have to complete some kind of action – be it reaching a certain stage in a game or depositing cash.

 Sometimes these opportunities will be available via one of Swagbucks' partners (Revu or Fyber), but you'll still be paid in Swagbucks – usually several hundred SBs, if not more, depending on the offer.

 But as ever, we'd recommend sticking to the free apps at first.
 There's no point in paying to download or use an app just to earn Swagbucks, as you're likely to earn far less than you spend!If you're particularly keen on the survey route as a way to make cash, we've got a whole guide to the best paid survey sites.

 Now, obviously we wouldn't advise shopping online purely for the sake of getting more points (again, that just wouldn't make sense really, would it?).
 But if you're planning to buy something online, go via the Swagbucks website and earn some points (similar to mainstream cashback sites).

-Receive easy SBs from online stores like Argos, Tesco, Tui, Carphone Warehouse, Currys PC World, Hotels.com and even Just Eat!
-So before you part with your cash, do a quick search to find out if they're a participating Swagbuck earner.
+Receive easy SBs from online stores like Argos, ASOS, Currys PC World, eBay, Just Eat and Wilko.
+So, before you part with your cash, do a quick search to find out if they're a participating Swagbuck earner.